servinagrero/nimphel/docs/exporters.md

 ## Exporting to a netlist

-Any circuit can be exported to a netlist by using the ``export()`` method.
+Any circuit can be exported to a netlist by using the [`export`][nimphel.circuit.Circuit.export] method.
 This method only requires the exporter class.

 ```{.py3 title="Exporting a circuit"}
 from nimphel.exporters import Exporter